mainwp/mainwp-spinner-extension/readme.txt

 = 2.0 =
 * Updated: Quick start guide layout

+= 1.9 =
+* Added: Support for the API Manager

 = 1.8.9 =
-*Added: Warning in case The Best Spinner needs an re-authentication
+* Added: Warning in case The Best Spinner needs an re-authentication

 = 1.8.8 =
 * CSS Update